 This Bhutanese-inspired chilli scrambled egg recipe is one of my FAVOURITE breakfasts I’ve ever made.
 I am very excited to share it with you today!

-History of Bhutanese Cuisine
+The History of Bhutanese Cuisine

 Bhutan is also the last standing Buddhist kingdom and has a population of just 750,000.
 It has also been named the happiest country in the world.

-Traditional Bhutanese Dishes
+Traditional Bhutanese Dishes featuring Cheese/ Chilli

-- Samu datshi– Similar to ema datshi, this is another deliciously rich dish consisting of Himalayan mushrooms cooked in a cheesy, buttery stew
+- Samu datshi– Similar to ema datshi, this is another deliciously rich dish consisting of Himalayan mushrooms cooked in a cheesy, buttery stew.

 - Gondo datshi- The ultimate hearty scrambled eggs dish consisting of eggs cooked in cheese, lots of butter and dried chilli for seasoning.